X-Sharp/xsharp-notebooks/README.md

 Select the Notebook that point to the lesson you are looking for, and follow the instructions the cells.

 I hope you will enjoy your journey with **XSharp Interactive** !

+### License

+This repository is licensed under the Apache 2.0.

+### Content

+The structure and the content of this repository has been inspired by the .NET interactive notebooks for C# and the csharp-101 Notebooks.

+These are Copyright (c) .NET Foundation.
+All rights reserved.